 Bonalumi, along with Castellani and Manzoni had their first exhibition as a group in 1958, at the Pater Gallery in Milan.
 This was followed by many others also in Rome and Lausanne.
-It was in this swiss city where Bonalumi co-founded the “New European School” movement.
+It was in this Swiss city where Bonalumi co-founded the New European School movement.

-In 1966 Bonalumi participated to the Venice Biennale with some of his artworks, and later in 1970 he exhibited a solo show.
+Arturo Schwarz was the first to organise a solo exhibition of the artist in 1965, and later he became Bonalumi’s sole agent.
+In 1966, Bonalumi participated to the Venice Biennale with some of his artworks, and later in 1970 he exhibited a solo show.
 It followed a period of study and work in the Mediterranean countries of Africa and in the United States, where he presented a solo exhibition at Gallery Bonino in New York.

-In 1967 he was invited to the Sao Paulo Biennale and the next year to the Youth Biennale in Paris.
-During the seventies Bonalumi explored the three dimensional space, breaking the evenness of the canvas such as: “blu abitabile” for Lo Spazio dell’Immagine show, and “dal giallo al bianco e dal bianco al giallo” for the Pittura ambiente show.
+In 1967, he was invited to the Sao Paulo Biennale and the next year to the Youth Biennale in Paris.
+During the ’70s Bonalumi explored the three dimensional space, breaking the evenness of the canvas such as: “blu abitabile” for Lo Spazio dell’Immagine show, and “dal giallo al bianco e dal bianco al giallo” for the Pittura ambiente show.

-Agostino Bonalumi died on September 18, 2013 in Monza.
+Agostino Bonalumi died in Monza in 2013.